MolBIFFM/diana/README.md

     }
 ]
 ```
 The function used to derive a combined edge confidence score from scores in IntAct, MINT and STRING.
 For lack of corresponding score, 1.0 is used for all interactions from BioGRID, CORUM and Reactome.
 The combined score is reflected by edge transparency.
 By default any edge receives a score of 1.0.
 Available settings are `null`,  `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`, the number of queried databases supporting the interaction.
-Further, `"BioGRID"`, `"CORUM"`, `"IntAct"`, `"MINT"`, `"Reactome"` and `"STRING"` refer to the score in the particular database.
+Further, `"BioGRID"`, `"CORUM"`, `"IntAct"`, `"MINT"`, `"Reactome"`, and `"STRING"` refer to the score in the particular database.

 ---